davidhiendl/drone-gitea-extensions/README.md

 # Drone Gitea Secret Extension

-An extension to improve Gitea/Drone integration, creating a temporary per-pipeline access tokens with access scoped to the owner of the build job and injection it as environment variable into the build.
+An extension to improve Gitea/Drone integration, creating a temporary per-pipeline access tokens with access scoped to the owner of the build job and injecting it as environment variables into the build.

 ![Example pipeline output](./doc/example-job-output.png)